kamilwrobel43/NLP-hotel-reviews-classification-adalora/README.md

 - Flexible support for both classification and regression targets.
 - Weighted loss or oversampling to handle imbalanced datasets.
 - Modular design for easy experimentation with different models and training strategies.

+## Results

+In this problem, **classification performed better** than regression.

+For classification, due to the imbalanced class distribution, **weighted Cross Entropy Loss** was used, which helped balance the impact of underrepresented classes.
+The achieved metrics were:
+- Accuracy: 0.67
+- Precision: 0.65
+- Recall: 0.62

+Regression, on the other hand, struggled with the uneven distribution of ratings, even when applying a **WeightedRandomSampler** to oversample underrepresented ratings.
+This led to less accurate predictions compared to the classification approach.